Symmetrization of the Maxwell--Neumann--Poincar'e operator, spectral decomposition in $\mathbf{H}(\mathrm{curl},D)$ traces, and boundary localisation of SPRs: introduction

-In this paper, our primary focus is on the surface localization of the corresponding family of weak plasmons that arise under weak resonance conditions.
-For background on surface localization of plasmons in the Laplace equation setting, we refer to \cite{Ando2021surface}.
-To address the surface localization of plasmons in the Maxwell system, we are inspired by the approach developed in \cite{chow2023surface} for the Helmholtz equation.
-There, surface localization of transmission eigenfunctions was analyzed under weak resonance conditions.
-Numerical findings regarding this surface localization can be found in \cite{chow2021surface}.
-Building on these ideas, we formulate and study the corresponding problem of weak resonance within the full Maxwell framework, aiming to establish analogous surface-localization results for weak plasmons.
-Our analysis, which leverages the orthogonality of the eigenfunctions corresponding to the MNP operator, addresses three core challenges: \begin{itemize} \item \textbf{Symmetrization}: Overcoming the non-self-adjoint character of the MNP operator by constructing tailored bilinear forms and Calder\'on-type identities in the trace space. \item \textbf{Spectral Analysis}: Determining the eigenvalue distribution through a novel Helmholtz decomposition that links the MNP operator to its scalar NP counterpart, while studying the compactness of its restriction to a subspace by using the equivalence of inner-product-induced norms. \item \textbf{Boundary Localization}: Developing spectral decomposition methods to rigorously establish the boundary concentration of plasmonic modes, unifying abstract operator theory with layer potential techniques for both general smooth domains and explicit spherical cases. \end{itemize} It is imperative to acknowledge that the Calder\'{o}n-type identities we employ, as well as similar bilinear forms, were established in \cite{Ammari2016Surface}.
-However, due to a different focus in their research objectives, a thorough investigation into their other properties was not conducted.
+In this paper, we focus on the boundary localization of weak SPRs in the quantum ergodic sense.
+This phenomenon has received considerable attention in recent years.
+For background on related results in the Laplace equation setting, we refer to \cite{Ando2021surface}.
+Anderson localization for the Helmholtz equation has been investigated in \cite{Ammari2024anderson}.
+However, the study of the boundary localization in the Maxwell system remains challenging.
+To address this class of problems, we draw inspiration from the approach developed in \cite{chow2023surface} for the Helmholtz equation.
+In that work, the boundary localization of transmission eigenfunctions was analyzed under weak resonance conditions.
+Numerical findings regarding this phenomenon can be found in \cite{chow2021surface}.
+Building on these ideas, we formulate and study the corresponding weak-resonance problem within the full Maxwell framework, with the goal of establishing analogous results for weak SPRs.

+Our analysis, which leverages the orthogonality of the eigenfunctions of the MNP operator, addresses three core challenges: \begin{itemize} \item \textbf{Symmetrization}: Overcoming the non-self-adjoint character of the MNP operator by constructing tailored bilinear forms and Calder\'on-type identities in the trace space. \item \textbf{Spectral Analysis}: Determining the eigenvalue distribution through a novel Helmholtz decomposition that links the MNP operator to its scalar NP counterpart, while studying the compactness of its restriction to a subspace by using the equivalence of inner-product-induced norms. \item \textbf{Boundary Localization}: Developing spectral decomposition methods to rigorously establish the boundary concentration of plasmonic modes, unifying abstract operator theory with layer potential techniques for both general smooth domains and explicit spherical cases. \end{itemize} Although the Calder\'{o}n identity employed in this work was originally established in \cite{Ammari2016Surface}, the bilinear form adopted here differs from that in the aforementioned reference.
+Moreover, we are required to establish the invertibility of the operator that induces the inner product, along with the equivalence between the induced inner product and the original norm.
+We then proceed to investigate the quantum-ergodic localization of weak SPRs.

 The organization of this paper is as follows.
 Section \ref{sec:3} introduces the fundamental notation and mathematical preliminaries.
 Section \ref{sec:4} is devoted to proving Theorems \ref{th:symmetrisation1}--\ref{th:decomposition2}.
 Specifically, we establish the symmetrization and spectral decomposition theory for the static MNP operator along with its adjoint on general domains.
 Building on these results, Section \ref{sec:5} demonstrates quantum ergodic boundary localization in electromagnetic scattering problems for general geometries, thereby completing the proof of Theorem \ref{th:location1}.
 Finally, Section \ref{sec:6} specializes to spherical geometries, where precise exponential decay estimates for weak SPRs are derived, completing the proof of Theorem~\ref{th:location2}.